jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Custom-Search/tutorials/custom-search-web-page.md

 ## Prerequisites

 - To follow along with the tutorial, you need a subscription key for the Bing Custom Search API.
-To get a key, see [Try Cognitive Services](https://azure.microsoft.com/try/cognitive-services/?api=bing-custom-search).
+To get a key, see [Try Cognitive Research Technologies](https://azure.microsoft.com/try/cognitive-services/?api=bing-custom-search).
 - If you don’t already have Visual Studio 2017 or later installed, you can download and use the **free** [Visual Studio 2019 Community Edition](https://www.visualstudio.com/downloads/).

 ## Create a custom search instance